allegroai/clearml-docs/docs/clearml_data/data_management_examples/data_man_cifar_classification.md

 clearml-data close
 ```

-This command marks the dataset as *completed*, so it will no longer be modifiable.
-This way the dataset is reproducible.
+This command sets the dataset task's status to *completed*, so it will no longer be modifiable.
+This ensures future
+reproducibility.

 The information about the dataset, including a list of files and their sizes, can be viewed
-in the WebApp, in the dataset's experiment's page, in the **ARTIFACTS** tab,
+in the WebApp, in the dataset task's **ARTIFACTS** tab.

 ![image](../../img/examples_data_management_cifar_dataset.png)